ctrl-space-labs/proven-ai/provenai-documentation/docs/2. ProvenAI - SDK/2-ProvenAI SDK docker compose.md

 - `webPort`: The port number to expose the service.
 Set to 7002.

 ## Verifier API
-This package contains the configuration settings for the verifier api provided from waltid [].
+This package contains the configuration settings for waltid' s the verifier api configuration provided from [docker-compose verifier api](https://github.com/walt-id/waltid-identity/tree/main/docker-compose/verifier-api).
 The `config` package contains all necessary configuration settings.

 #### `verifier-service.conf`
 This file sets the base URL for the verifier service.
 The verifier service is responsible for verifying issued credentials.